fchauvel/MAD/README.md

  * Bug Fixes
     * Fix worker that are not released when the triggering request as been discarded and that the emitted request succeed
+    * Fix rejection that did not fail the 'parent' request
  * Refactorings
     * Split acceptance tests into several files (commons, nominals, errors)